bjabu/soccer/README.md

-# soccer
+# soccer app

-> For Prisjakt from Bjarne!
+> A simple setup of a backend server setup in node.js serving soccer data from a local csv-file to a single page frontend app in Vue.
+The server provides a REST API allowing for:

+*
+*
+*

 ## Build Setup